Posted on

 Automatic data processing, deduping and reports

-• Sales reports – Putler shows you indepth reports on sales made on your store.
-It will show you a list of all the sales orders, invoice having every detail of the order like transaction id, customer name, product sold and lot more.
+• Sales reports: Putler shows you in-depth reports on sales made in your store.
+It will show you a list of all the sales orders and invoices with every detail of the order, like transaction ID, customer names, product sold, and a lot more.

-• Product reports – Not just sales, Putler gives reports on Products too.
-It will list out all the products from all your WooCommerce shosp that are connected to Putler.
-It will then display how the product have been performing in a table format.
-Each product will have an indepth report which looks something like this.
+• Product reports: Not just sales; Putler gives reports on products too.
+It will list all the products from all your WooCommerce shops that are connected to Putler.
+It, then, will display product performance in an intuitive graph and table format.
+Each product will have an in-depth report that looks something like this.

-• Customer reports – Putler analyses your customers from all the multiple WooCommerce shops connected.
-It looks at the recency, frequency and monetary value of each customer and divides the customers in 11 segments like loyal, hibernating, about to lose etc. You can use these segments to send out targeted emails.
+• Customer reports: Putler analyses your customer data from all the connected WooCommerce shops.
+It conducts RFM analysis (Recency, Frequency, and Monetary) on each customer and divides customers into 11 segments, including loyal, hibernating, about to lose, etc. You can use these segments to send targeted marketing emails for enhanced customer engagement and retention.

-• Transaction reports – Similar to sales, Putler will show you every transaction made on all of your WooCommerce stores within seconds.
-You can lookup the refunds, pending transactions, failed transaction, completed ones.
+• Transaction reports: Similar to sales, Putler will show you every transaction made on all of your WooCommerce stores within seconds.
+You can look up the refunds, pending transactions, failed transactions, and completed ones.
 Everything.
-Not just lookup, you can also write small notes, tags for future reference.
+You can also write small notes and tags for future reference.

 Weekly emails